amnshrestha/openFace-mac-installation-wiki/Code-Layout.md

 - `./lib`
    - `local` - the actual meat of the code where the relevant computer vision algorithms reside
+      - `CppInterop` - wrappers around C++ code for C# bindings
       - `LandmarkDetector` - The CLNF, CLM and CLM-Z algorithms together with face tracking code
       - `FaceAnalyser` - Facial Action Unit detection and some useful code for extracting features for facial analysis
 	  - `GazeAnalyser` - Code for extracting eye gaze
 	  - `Utilities` - Utility code for image and video reading, result recording, result visualization, and rotation and image manipulation
    - `3rdParty` - place for 3rd party libraries
       - `boost` - prepackaged relevant parts of the boost library
+      - `CameraEnumerator` - useful utility for listing and naming connected webcams
-      - `OpenCV3.1` - prepackaged OpenCV 3.1 library that is used extensively internally to provide support for basic computer vision functionallity
+      - `OpenCV3.4` - prepackaged OpenCV 3.4 library that is used extensively internally to provide support for basic computer vision functionallity
       - `dlib` - a header only dlib library (includes the face detector used for in-the-wild images)
       - `tbb` - prepackaged tbb code, library files and dll's
 	  - `OpenBLAS` - prepackaged OpenBLAS code for fast matrix multiplication